NativeScript/nativescript-sdk-examples-ng/app/button/overview.md

-A Button component provides an easy-to-use way for interacting through the application and invoking a custom logic in response to that.
+A Button component provides an easy-to-use way for interacting through the application and invoking custom logic in response to that.
 Once the user taps it, the button performs any actions attached to it.